 - 1. At the time of application, acceptance and for the duration of the grant, the applicant (Chief Investigator (CIA) must be an Australian citizen, a New Zealand citizen living in Australia, a permanent resident of Australia, or have an appropriate work visa in place.
 The CIA must also be based in Australia for at least 80% of the project.
 All applicants must provide evidence to their host institution to support this criterion.
 Host institutions are responsible for certifying and ensuring that these requirements are met.
-The Dementia Australia Research Foundation may request further information in relation to these requirements, including evidence of residency and/or citizenship. - 2.
-The research team must include at least one early-career researcher with not more than 10 years post-PhD experience at the time of applying, adjusted for career interruptions / relative to opportunity i.e. PhD or equivalent (DPhil or M.D. by research) on or after 29 July 2014 or has submitted a PhD thesis for examination.
-Please make a note of the investigator(s) in the application (evidence to support this requirement may be requested). - 3.
+The Dementia Australia Research Foundation may request further information in relation to these requirements. - 2.
+The research team must include at least one early-and/or mid-career researcher with not more than 10 years post-PhD experience at the time of applying, adjusted for career interruptions i.e. PhD or equivalent (DPhil or M.D. by research) on or after 29 July 2015.
+The thesis must be passed prior to the proposed commencement date of the project i.e. before March 2026.
+Please identify early-and/or mid-career investigator(s) in the application (evidence to support this requirement may be requested). - 3.
 The research must be conducted primarily in Australia and address the topic and scope of the funding round. - 4.
 The research must be approved by an authorised ethics committee, if applicable.
 Please note that grant payments may be withheld until ethics approval has been obtained.

-ADDITIONAL INFORMATION
+ADDITIONAL INFORMATION AND CONDITIONS